jackiehjm/stx-docs/doc/source/developer_resources/Layered_Build.rst

 change in the lower layer, such as the cutover to a newer OS version.
 Or perhaps when redefining the set of layers, or the boundary between layers.
 In these cases it might be very painful to repo sync due to conflicts.
-It might be desireable to copy ``stx-tools/centos-mirror-tools/config`` outside of git for a time, and make your changes there.
+It might be desirable to copy ``stx-tools/centos-mirror-tools/config`` outside of git for a time, and make your changes there.
 More on the config directory below.